jennur/jquery-slider-plugin/README.md

 # website-slider 🍔
 This is a slider plugin made with jQuery.
 Here's how you can implement it on your website:

-## Step 1 - Clone this repository and add the main folder to your project
+## Step 1 - Download this repository

 ## Step 2 - Make sure you have jquery available in your project